make-all/metlink-nz/README.md

 ## Status

-Currently this integration is a work in progress, so needs some manual installation steps.
+Currently this integration is a work in progress, but basically works with the new (2021) Metlink API.

 The format and naming of attributes is subject to change in future versions, as I review other transport integrations and adapt to any